AmethystCrystal/SBA-308A-JavaScript-Web-Application/README.md

-My application is about friendship quotes.
+My application is a simple interface about friendship quotes.
 End users can click a button that populates friendship quotes.